hanwenzhang123/fullstack-note/README.md

 - Split your modules properly according to the dependency graph

 Lazy Loading
-- splitting your code at logical breakpoints, and then loading it once the user has done something that requires a new block of code.
+- Split your code at logical breakpoints, and then loading it once the user has done something that requires a new block of code.

 ####  Minification - Minifier/uglifier